Island Trees School District v. Pico

 Board of Education, Island Trees Union Free School District No. 26 v.
-Pico, 457 U.S. 853 (1982), was a case in which the United States Supreme Court split on the First Amendment issue of local school boards removing library books from junior high schools and high schools.
-Four Justices ruled that it was unconstitutional, four Justices concluded the contrary (with perhaps a few minor exceptions), and one Justice concluded that the court need not decide the question on the merits.
+Pico, 457 U.S. 853 (1982), was a landmark case in which the United States Supreme Court split on the First Amendment issue of local school boards removing library books from junior high schools and high schools.
+Four justices ruled that it was unconstitutional, four concluded the contrary (with perhaps a few minor exceptions), and one concluded that the court need not decide the question on the merits.
 Pico was the first Supreme Court case to consider the right to receive information in a library setting under the First Amendment, but the court's fractured plurality decision left the scope of this right unclear.

 Facts

 Background

 In September 1975, the Island Trees Board of Education received a list of books deemed inappropriate by Parents of New York United.
 The board temporarily removed the books from school libraries and formed a committee to review the list.
 The committee found that five of the nine books should be returned, but the board overruled the decision and returned only two of the books.

 A group of five high school students (including one junior high school student) who, according to oral argument, were 17, 16, 15, 14, and 13 years old at the time of the removal of the books, led by Steven Pico, filed a lawsuit against the school board by claiming a violation of First Amendment rights.
 The United States District Court for the Eastern District of New York granted summary judgment in favor of the school board, citing the discretion given to a school board's authority in terms of its political philosophy.
-The judgment was challenged and remanded to the Second Circuit after questions rose of the school board's motives.
+The judgment was challenged and remanded by the Second Circuit after questions rose of the school board's motives.